 Taste & Texture

-We all want the benefits of superfoods, like beef hearts, but how does it taste?
+We all want superfoods, like beef hearts, but how does it taste?
 And, what is beef heart texture like?
-After all...
-All those healthy benefits won’t do us much good unless we can actually eat it!
+After all… All those qualities won’t do us much good unless we can actually eat it!

 Beef heart has the taste and texture of brisket and some steaks.
 Beef heart is a muscle that gets used the most in a cow’s life.
 Hence, it’s a bit tough.
 The best method for cooking beef hearts is with low and slow heat.
 You can also slice it thin and grill it on high heat.